NanaTsK/js-module-1/README.md

 - [x] calculate the number of calories consumed with a particular meal
 - [x] identify products suitable for their diet based on their blood type

-create accounts, select different physical activities, count calories burned, track time spent in physical activity, and calculate the number of calories consumed with a particular meal.
-Additionally, users can conveniently access a menu feature that enables them to track and identify products suitable for their diet based on their blood type.

 ## Live page

 Here is our website: